 Contact the Rx Savings Solutions Pharmacy Support Team at 800-268-4476.

-If your Boeing retiree is enrolled in Boeing’s Advantage+ health plan, you may be able to contribute to an HSA.
+If your Boeing retiree is enrolled in Boeing’s Advantage+ health plan, they may be able to contribute to an HSA.
 The money put in the HSA can be used to pay for qualified medical expenses (refer to IRS Publication 502) on a tax-free basis.
-You also can contribute to invest or use your HSA funds tax-free.
+They also can contribute to invest or use their HSA funds tax-free.

-An HSA can be a valuable savings tool because the money is always yours to use.
+An HSA can be a valuable savings tool because the money is always theirs to use.
 The IRS limits how much your Boeing retiree can contribute their HSA each year.

 Your Boeing retiree must actively confirm eligibility for the HSA each year.
 They can make contributions to their HSA directly with HealthEquity, the HSA custodian.